Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 Johnny Ray's.
 It was there that "Thundering" Joe Johnson played his last set to raucous applause.
 One of the regulars said that the music damn near tore your heart out.

-When the club owner, Buddy Wolf, came in early this morning, he found Joe sitting on a black, cane-backed chair under the harsh white house lights with his head slumped forward.
+When the club owner, Buddy Wolf, came in early this morning, he found Joe sitting on a black, cane-backed chair under the harsh white house lights with his head slumped [[forward]].
 In Joe's hands were his '54 Gretsch White Falcon guitar and his still-bleeding heart.

 There were no cuts (or even marks) on Joe's ashen chest.
 With no way to explain the horrible scene and fearing the cops would shut down the club, Buddy immediately called his cousin.
 A cousin who knew someone who dealt with weird stuff.
 A cousin who knew one of the hunters\...